Men in Black (song)

-"Men in Black" is a song by American rapper and actor Will Smith from the 1997 film Men in Black, in which he also starred.
-The song was released by Columbia Records on June 3, 1997, as the lead single from both the Men in Black soundtrack and Smith's debut solo album, Big Willie Style (1997), and it was Smith's first solo single following his work with DJ Jazzy Jeff.
+"Men in Black" is a song by American rapper and actor Will Smith from the 1997 film of the same name, in which he also played the lead role.
+The song was released by Columbia Records on June 3, 1997, as the lead single from both the soundtrack and Smith's first solo album, Big Willie Style (1997), and it was Smith's debut solo single following his work with DJ Jazzy Jeff.
+The accompanying music video was directed by Robert Caruso, featuring Smith dancing with an alien.

-The song plays during the movie's closing credits and samples "Forget Me Nots" by Patrice Rushen.
-It features Smith rapping about how the Men in Black "Walk in shadow, move in silence" and play the role of "first, last and only line of defense, against the worst scum of the universe", while SWV singer Coko sings the chorus and background vocals.
-"Men in Black" reached number one in several countries and won Smith a Grammy Award in 1998 for the Best Rap Solo Performance.
+The song is heard during the film's closing credits, and heavily samples "Forget Me Nots" by Patrice Rushen.
+Lyrically, Smith discusses the role, function, and duties of the Men in Black as the character Agent J, while Coko of the R&B group SWV provides the chorus and background vocals.
+"Men in Black" reached number one in several countries and won Smith a Grammy Award in 1998 for Best Rap Solo Performance.

-Release and success
+Sample

 "Men in Black" features a sample of, and a re-sung chorus from, "Forget Me Nots" by Patrice Rushen.
-In a twist, the line "To help you to remember" is changed to "They won't let you remember", in reference to the memory-erasing "neuralyzer" devices used in the Men in Black movie.
+The line "To help you to remember" is changed to "They won't let you remember", in reference to the memory-erasing "neuralyzer" devices used in the Men in Black film.

+Release

 Aside from appearing on the movie's soundtrack, "Men in Black" also appears on Smith's Columbia Records album Big Willie Style.
 "Men in Black" topped the charts in Australia, Belgium, France, Germany, Hungary, Ireland, New Zealand, Switzerland, and the United Kingdom.
 In Australia, Ireland, and the United Kingdom, "Men in Black" became Smith's second chart-topping song after "Boom!
 Shake the Room" in 1993, Smith's first solo chart-topping song, and Smith's first chart-topping song released under his real name.
 "Men in Black" did not chart on the Billboard Hot 100 because it was not released as a commercial single in the United States; at the time, only songs that were commercially released as singles were eligible, but it did top the airplay chart.
 The music video for the song also appears on the DVD The Will Smith Collection.
 It was also included in the album All Time Greatest Movie Songs, released by Sony in 1999.
 It was also featured after the end credits of the VHS release of "Men in Black".
 It was also covered by Forever the Sickest Kids for the compilation album Punk Goes Crunk & by Alvin and the Chipmunks for the album The A-Files: Alien Songs.
 An instrumental and short version of the song plays over the closing credits in Men in Black: The Series.